Updated COVID-19 Protocols as of 9-11-22

-- When using the church office (Anna’s office) there can be no more than 4 people in the office at any one time.
+- When using the church office there can be no more than 4 people in the office at any one time.

 - Thank you for your compliance to these steps.

-We will continue to follow the guidance of the state of Michigan, the CDC, and the Presbyterian Church (U.S.A.), and we will always err on the side of safety and caution when faced with multiple guidelines.
+We will continue to follow the guidelines of the Ingham County Health Department, the state of Michigan and the CDC, and the Presbyterian Church (U.S.A.), and we will always err on the side of safety and caution when faced with multiple guidelines.
 For a congregation as large as ours, reopening may happen in several phases.
 There may be times when we return to earlier, stricter, phases, before opening back up for a second or third time.
 We have to be flexible in adapting to the guidelines, and we will continue to clearly communicate how to participate in church ministry at every step of the way.

 Sunday Worship & Sunday School